The Building Block Concept

 Reactions

 Reactions define the causal interplay of the various molecules in a model.
-Note that, they are not associated with a particular location or container, but are rather physical rules for the interactions of the components of a system.
-If two molecules are defined as potential reaction partners, they will therefore react everywhere at any time throughout the model, as long as both molecules are simultaneously available in the same compartment.
-The inherent precondition for a reaction to be created is that all reaction partners are present; the precondition to really take place is that the amounts of the corresponding partners are not equal to zero.
+Note that they are not associated with a particular location or container, but are rather physical rules for the interactions of the components of a system.
+If two molecules are defined as reaction partners, they will react everywhere in the model, as long as all reactants (and the catalyzing proteins, if required) are available in the same compartment.
+The inherent precondition for a reaction to be created in the simulation structure is that all reaction partners are present; the precondition to really take place is that the amounts of the corresponding partners are not equal to zero.

 This concept has important implications for systems where more than one molecule is of interest and hence several molecules are simultaneously included in the overall model structure.